GeotrekCE/Geotrek-rando-v3/docs/installation.md

 You will have to download the Installer of Geotrek-rando and its customization folder template to run the Docker container of Geotrek-rando on your own computer or server.

 - Create a folder to install your Geotrek-rando (`/home/myuser/geotrekrando` for instance) and go in this folder
-- On your server download the [Geotrek-rando-installer repository](https://github.com/GeotrekCE/Geotrek-rando-v3-installer) version you want: `wget https://github.com/GeotrekCE/Geotrek-rando-v3-installer/archive/vX.Y.Z.zip` (replace `X.Y.Z` with the version of Geotrek-rando-v3-docker that is compatible with the Geotrek-rando-v3 version you want to use) and unzip it.
+- On your server, download the [Geotrek-rando-installer repository](https://github.com/GeotrekCE/Geotrek-rando-v3-installer) version you want: `wget https://github.com/GeotrekCE/Geotrek-rando-v3-installer/archive/vX.Y.Z.zip` (replace `X.Y.Z` with the version of Geotrek-rando-v3-installer that is compatible with the Geotrek-rando-v3 version you want to use) and unzip it.
 You can also git clone it (`git pull https://github.com/GeotrekCE/Geotrek-rando-v3-installer.git`)
-- Update the files in the `/customization` folder according to your structure (See [customization](customization.md) documentation)
+- Update the files in the `/customization` folder according to your structure (See [customization documentation](customization.md))
 - Go in the root folder of your Geotrek-rando-v3-installer and run the Docker container with launching `docker-compose up -d`
-- Your website is now available to the address of your server
+- Your Geotrek-rando is now available at the address of your server on 8080 port (e.g. http://myserver:8080)

-You can now then serve what comes out of the default 8080 port.
+You can now serve what comes out of the default 8080 port.
 To configure NGINX, see below.

 If you want to have logs directly in terminal you can just run `docker-compose up`. `ctrl`+`c` will exit the command and stop the container.
 That's why `docker-compose up -d` is used in production to run the service in the background.

 After updating customization, you just have to run `docker-compose restart` to apply changes.

-You can also create the optional `.env` file based on the example (`cp .env.example .env`), if you want to change the Docker image URL, the running port, or the `customization` and `medias` folders path.
+You can also create the optional `.env` file based on the example (`cp .env.example .env`), if you want to change the Docker image URL (or run a specific version different from the latest one), the running port, or the `customization` and `medias` folders path.
 Run `docker-compose down && docker-compose up -d` to apply changes to `.env` file.

 ## An example with NGINX